iqrarafiq12/News-Application/README.md

 In javaScript file you can see that in the beginning you can see i first use fake api After i use news api you can see both of the api output in the console.

-firstly i working the main tag / section of main page and some news or updates are avilible of the main news sections.
+i working the main tag / section of main page and some news or updates are availible of the main news sections.

 window scroll navigation bar setting on navbar through the javascript.